klunk386/Relievo/README.md

 ## Features

-- Load and merge multiple GeoTIFF DEM tiles
+- Merge one or more GeoTIFF DEM tiles automatically
 - Define regions via bounding box, Shapely polygon, or GeoJSON
 - Project to metric CRS (e.g., UTM)
 - Generate topography, base, and vertical walls
 - Control resolution, scaling, and exaggeration
-- Export STL files (single or tiled)
+- Export STL files ready for 3D printing or visualization

 ---